sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 A [token that has the prerequisite scopes](../external_service/github.md#github-api-token-and-access) is required in order to list collaborators for each repository to perform a [complete sync](#complete-sync-vs-incremental-sync).

+> NOTE: Both read and write access to the associated repos for permissions syncing are strongly suggested due to GitHub's token scope requirements.
+Without write permissions, sync will rely only on [user-centric sync](#background-permissions-syncing) and continue working as expected, though Sourcegraph may have out-of-date permissions more frequently.

+<span class="virtual-br"></span>

 > WARNING: It can take some time to complete [backgroung mirroring of repository permissions](#background-permissions-syncing) from a code host.
 [Learn more](#permissions-sync-duration).

 ### Trigger permissions sync from GitHub webhooks